rust-lang/rust/src/doc/guide.md

 language is in a more finished state, IDE support is spotty.
 Rust makes no specific demands on your editing tooling, or where your code lives.

 With that said, let's make a directory in our projects directory.
-Note that you don't need to type in the `$`s, they just indicate the start of each command:

 ```{bash}
 $ mkdir ~/projects